 -

-Productivity: A more experienced, better-trained workforce may produce more modules per hour with fewer defects, offsetting higher wages.
-High productivity directly lowers the cost per unit.
+Productivity: An experienced, better-trained workforce can produce more modules per hour with fewer defects, directly offsetting higher wages and lowering the cost per unit.

 -